Healthy and Happy in OUTDOOR Kindermusik classes and events.

 THANK YOU !

 I know… my heart hurts too that it is not yet safe to fully interact.
 Writing this was hard, and it will be a challenge to keep these practices going.
-It will take a little extra time and energy to adjust to these changes and ensure a healthy environment, but it will be worth it for the health of everyone involved.
+It will take a little extra time and energy to ensure a healthy environment, but it will be worth it for the health of everyone involved.
 I am committed to ensure this happens for each one of you!
 (I certainly want, and need to stay healthy.
 AND, I have aging parents with medical issues who are at my house daily whom I need to protect.)

 THANK YOU for following these guidelines and doing your part to help us all stay healthy and happy at Kindermusik !